-In 2024, we devoted particular focus to reducing CO2 emissions from our food operations.
-Initiatives such as "Good for You, Good for the Planet," which highlighted plant-based meals, allowed diners to explore new flavour combinations while also contributing actively to emissions reductions.
+In 2024, we devoted particular focus to reducin CO2 emissions from our food operations.
+Initiatives such as "Good for You, Good for the Planet," which highlighted plant-based meals, allowed diners to explore new flavour combinations while also contributing actively to emission reductions.
 Another important focus area was reducing food waste.
 In our Norwegian restaurants, food waste was reduced by 48 per cent in 2024 compared to the baseline, a result made possible by data-driven insights.

-Five largest customers
+Five largest customers • ABB Aibel Aker Solutions Equinor • SiO

-- ABB • Aibel

-- Aker Solutions

-- Equinor

-- SiO